NFL Rumors: Cam Newton’s Positive Coronavirus Test Could Put Jarrett Stidham In Line To Start For Patriots

 “Patriots’ QB Cam Newton tested positive and is out for Sunday’s game vs. Kansas City, per @FieldYates and me,” Schefter tweeted.

-Yates added that Newton’s infection potentially leaves the second-year Stidham in line to start for the Patriots, but New England had not yet announced how it would adjust for Sunday’s contest, when the team takes on the AFC-leading Chief.
+Yates added that Newton’s infection potentially leaves the second-year Stidham in line to start for the Patriots, but New England had not yet announced how it would adjust for Sunday’s contest when the team takes on the AFC-leading Chiefs.

 Prior to signing Newton in the offseason, reports indicated that New England coaches were high on Stidham after he served as backup to Tom Brady in his final year with the team.
 As The Inquisitr reported this summer, there was a belief that Newton would need to win the job away from Stidham, who had initially been seen as holding the starting job.

 “I’ve heard it now from A LOT of people close to the Patriots.
 They really believe in Jarrett Stidham,” Fox Sports radio host Rich Ohrnberger wrote in a tweet that can be seen here.

 “Like it or not, Stidham is not a cheap placeholder… he’s the future.”

 Breaking: Cam Newton has tested positive for COVID-19 and will miss Sunday’s game against the Kansas City Chiefs, per @AdamSchefter and @FieldYates. pic.twitter.com/4DeiZiHLI0